-Anomaly Detection determines how the normal values evolve in time: predictions calculate a lower threshold and an upper threshold.
+Anomaly Detection determines how the normal values evolve over time; predictions calculate a lower threshold and an upper threshold.
 When the behavior of the service deviates from the expected model, these thresholds are passed (i.e. the metric goes below the lower threshold or goes over the upper threshold).
 The service goes into a CRITICAL state and a notification is sent.
-Exemple: a server usually has little traffic at night.
-One night, Centreon detects network flows higher than normal and triggers an alert.
+Example: a server usually has little traffic at night.
+One night, Centreon detects network flows that are higher than normal and triggers an alert.
 This makes the company aware that the server has been hacked.

 How it works